SimpNick6703/Portfolio/Portfolio.md

 ## Professional Summary

-Passionate Full-Stack Developer with expertise in Python, JavaScript, and modern web technologies.
+Passionate software developer with expertise in Python, JavaScript, and modern web technologies.
 Demonstrated experience in building scalable web applications, AI-powered systems, and automation tools.
 Strong background in machine learning, data analysis, and system integration with a focus on creating user-centric solutions.

 ---